duereg/grunt-extract-sourcemap/README.md

 # grunt-external-sourcemap

-> Strips sourcemaps from a js file and links the original file to a newly created external source map
+> Extracts sourcemaps from a js file and links the original file to an external source map file

 ## Getting Started
 This plugin requires Grunt `~0.4.1`